lephare-photoz/lephare/README.md

 **IMPORTANT!** The current repository is under development.
 If you wish to use LePHARE for science work, please download it from the [currently stable repository](https://gitlab.lam.fr/Galaxies/LEPHARE/).

-# Request and help
+# Requests and help

 If you need help with the code, or if you have feature requests, please use the github issue system to let us know.

 # Citing LePHARE

-If You  use LePhare  code, please acknowledge it with the following references :
+If you use LePHARE, please acknowledge it with the following references:

 - Arnouts, S.; Cristiani, S.; Moscardini, L., Matarrese, S., Lucchin, F.  et al., 1999, MNRAS,  310, 540